alphagov/policy-publisher/README.md

 ### Running the application

-- Run `startup.sh`.
+- Run `./startup.sh`.
 This will start the application on port 3098.

 ### Running the tests
 - Run `bundle exec rake`